An Honest Mistake: Music video

-The video for "An Honest Mistake" was directed by Michael "Mike" Palmieri (Foo Fighters, The Strokes) and features the band performing the song apparently surrounded by a Rube Goldberg machine.
+The video for "An Honest Mistake" was directed by Mike Palmieri (Foo Fighters, The Strokes) and features the band performing the song apparently surrounded by a Rube Goldberg machine.
 The chain starts with several strings of dominoes and includes many other objects, such as light bulbs, eggs, and an aquarium.
 Different parts of the action are shown from multiple views, often showing it one way, switching to another angle, then switching back to the original view.
-Eventually a flaming arrow shoots toward a target, but misses to the right.
+Eventually a flaming arrow shoots toward a target, but misses to the right and the video ends with the band looking mildly disappointed.